 Google regularly updates its algorithms to deliver the best search engine experience possible.
 As a result, Google is the global search leader, and its updates contribute significantly to that status.

 Google’s Helpful Content update rewards content that provides users with a satisfying experience.
 If the algorithm deems content helpful, it’s rewarded.
-Conversely, the site is punished if the content is not helpful or doesn’t satisfy user intent.
+Conversely, the site is punished if the content is useless or doesn’t satisfy user intent.

 Any content on sites with a high volume of unhelpful content is less likely to perform well in Search, even if that particular piece of content hits the mark for helpfulness and relevance.

 Google’s latest update provided users with a better experience site-wide and was a genius PR move for the search engine giant.
 The Helpful Content update explicitly communicates Google’s motivation: to create helpful content for its users.
 In addition to providing a superior product, the name communicates that Google strives to help its users continuously find the content they want.

 How to Adjust Your SEO Strategy for the Helpful Content update